tedgin/solar-system/README.md

 1. Improve integration calculation of velocity and position when acceleration is changing rapidly.
 1. Allow addition of celestial bodies through the UI.
 1. Extend to support starting times other than 2023/01/01.
-1. Replace measures library with a more mature library from crates.io.